els0r/goProbe/README.md

 }
 ```

+Changes to the logging configuration mostly require a _restart_ of goProbe (for more info see below).

 #### Service discovery and auto-registration

 If goProbe should advertise how it can be reached, auto-registration can be enabled.
 This will make goProbe periodically attempt to register its API details at an [ntm-discovery-service](./addon/ntm-discovery-service) endpoint.